vcokltfre/vcosetup/README.md

 # vcosetup

 This is a utility to help me create projects.
-It doesn't necessarily follow best practices, and it won't work for you most likely.
+It doesn't follow best practices, and it won't work for you.